 Her poems have appeared in many publications, including Poetry, Field, Ploughshares, Poetry Northwest, and The Nation.
 She was awarded a "Discovery"/The Nation Award for her poetry in 1994, and in 1996 she received a fiction grant from the National Endowment for the Arts.

 Cooley has taught at Bucknell University.
 She is currently an associate professor of English and creative writing at Queens College—City University of New York, where she directs the MFA program in creative writing and literary translation.
-She lives outside of New York City with her husband and two young daughters.
+She lives outside of New York City with her husband and two daughters.

 Resurrection (Louisiana State University Press, 1996)